Denver Teachers Reach Tentative Deal To End Walkout

 After a long night of bargaining, teachers in Denver who were on strike over wages and bonuses have reached a tentative agreement with school district officials to end their walkout.
 The strike began Monday, after 15 months of negotiations ended without a deal.

-The Denver Public Schools said teachers will be back in most classes today.
+The teachers are expected to be back in most classes today.

 The agreement came after more than half of the district's approximately 4,700 teachers failed to report to classrooms on Wednesday.
 Administrators and substitute teachers kept most schools open, but some 5,000 preschoolers saw classes cancelled.